 While you're in the area, swing through the Parks Highway Denali Viewpoint South (mile 135.2) or Denali Viewpoint North (mile 162.7) rest areas.
 There are interpretive signs and short trails to even closer viewing areas.

 It's a surprise to many visitors that the mountain itself is not visible from the entrance of Denali National Park.
-To see Denali in all its glory, you'll have to hop onto one of the guided bus tours that travel deep into the park.
-You'll see bits of the mountain on the way in, but it's the Stony Hill Overlook at mile 62 that has the first most breathtaking, sweeping view of Denali.
+To see Denali in all its glory, you'll have to head up a trail or hop onto one of the park's guided bus tours.
+You'll see bits of the mountain on the way in, but one of the best first views is from Sable Pass around 39 miles in the park.

 Bonus: Wonder Lake